-CIST port configuration includes Hello time, path-cost, and interface priority.
+CIST port configuration includes Hello time, Edge port enable/disable, and Link Type.
 These parameters do not affect Spanning Tree Groups 1-32.
 They apply only when the CIST is used.

 MSTP Configuration Guidelines

 This section provides important information about configuring Multiple Spanning Tree Groups: